 Full-time students normally carry 12-18 units each semester.
 Students on F1 visas, intercollegiate athletes, and students receiving financial aid must carry a minimum of 12 units each semester.
-During Summer session, the maximum academic load is the equivalent of 1 unit per week of the session or a cumulative maximum of 14 units for the entire Summer session.
-Accelerated Evening Degree students may carry a maximum of 6 units per term or 11 units per semester (12 units or more with permission).
+During Summer Session, the maximum academic load is the equivalent of one unit per week of the session, or a cumulative maximum of 14 units for the entire Summer Session.
+Accelerated Evening Degree students may carry a maximum of six units per term or 11 units per semester (12 units or more with permission).

 Enrollment in more than 18 units per semester during the Fall and Spring semesters constitutes an academic overload and also incurs additional tuition charges.
 The following regulations apply to overload:

 1. A student may enroll in a maximum of 18 units.
-To enroll in more than 18 units (up to a maximum of 21 units), a student must receive permission from his/ her academic advisor.
+To enroll in more than 18 units (up to a maximum of 21 units), a student must receive permission from his or her academic advisor.

 3. A student whose academic advisor does not approve an overload may petition the Academic Standards Committee.
 Petition forms are available at the Registrar's Office.

-4. A student requesting more than 3 units overload must petition the Academic Standards Committee.
+4. A student requesting more than three units overload must petition the Academic Standards Committee.
 Petition forms are available at the Registrar's Office.

-5. Academic Overload during the Summer session is defined as enrollment in excess of the equivalent of 1 unit for each week of the session or more than 14 units for the entire Summer, regardless of cumulative GPA.
+5. Academic Overload during the Summer Session is defined as enrollment in excess of the equivalent of one unit for each week of the session or more than 14 units for the entire summer, regardless of cumulative GPA.